rackerlabs/support-how-to/content/cloud-servers/common-windows-issues-key-management-server-activation.md

        slmgr.vbs /ato

-5. If step 4 returns an error reading EXACTLY "0xC004F074 The Key Management Server (KMS) is unavailable", run the following:
+5. If step 4 returns the error ``0xC004F074 The Key Management Server (KMS) is unavailable``, run the following command:

         w32tm /resync

-6. If the time on the Cloud Server is drastically different than what is on the KMS the resync will fail.
-At this point you will need to either set the time manually or configure the server to use an NTP instance over the internet.
+6. If the time on the cloud server is drastically different than what is on the KMS the resync will fail.
+At this point, you should either set the time manually or configure the server to use an NTP instance over the internet.